-- 12.1 System Requirements --For each system, operated by or on behalf of the marketplace, that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, a marketplace must - (a) develop and maintain - (i) an adequate system of internal controls over those systems, and - adequate information technology general controls, including without limitation, controls relating to information systems operations, information security, cyber resilience, change management, problem management, network support and system software support, - (b) in accordance with prudent business practice, on a reasonably frequent basis and, in any event, at least annually, - (i) make reasonable current and future capacity estimates, - conduct capacity stress tests to determine the processing capability ability of those systems to perform process transactions in an accurate, timely and efficient manner, and
+- 12.1 System Requirements For each system, operated by or on behalf of the marketplace, that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, a marketplace must - (a) develop and maintain - (i) an-adequate system of internal controlcontrols over those systems, and - (ii) adequate information technology general controls, including without limitation, controls relating to information systems operations, information security, cyber resilience, change management, problem management, network support and system software support, - (b) in accordance with prudent business practice, on a reasonably frequent basis and, in any event, at least annually, - (i) make reasonable current and future capacity estimates, - (ii) conduct capacity stress tests to determine the abilityprocessing capability of those systems to process transactionsperform in an accurate, timely and efficient manner, and - (c) promptly notify the regulator or, in Québec, the securities regulatory authority and, if applicable, its regulation services provider, of any material systems failure, malfunction, delay or security breachincident that is material and provide timely updates on the status of the failure, malfunction, delay or security breachincident, the resumption of service and the results of the marketplace's internal review of the failure, malfunction, delay or security breachincident, and - (d) keep a record of any systems failure, malfunction, delay or security incident and identify whether or not it is material.

-- (c) promptly notify the regulator or, in Québec, the securities regulatory authority and, if applicable, its regulation services provider, of any material-systems failure, malfunction, delay or security incident breach that is material and provide timely updates on the status of the failure, malfunction, delay or security incidentbreach, the resumption of service and the results of the marketplace's internal review of the failure, malfunction, delay or security incidentbreach, and. - (d) keep a record of any systems failure, malfunction, delay or security incident and, if applicable, document the reasons why the marketplace considered the systems failure, malfunction, delay or security incident not to be material. - 12.1.1 Auxiliary Systems For each system that shares network resources with one or more of the systems, operated by or on behalf of the marketplace, that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, that, if breached, would pose a security threat to one or more of the previously mentioned systems, a marketplace must - develop and maintain an adequate system of information security controls that relate to the security threats posed to any system that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, and - (b) promptly notify the regulator, or in Québec, the securities regulatory authority and, if applicable, its regulation services provider, of any material security incident breach-that is material and provide timely updates on the status of the incidentbreach, the resumption of service, where applicable, and the results of the marketplace's internal review of the security incidentbreach, and. - (c) keep a record of any such security incident and, if applicable, document the reasons why the marketplace considered that such security incident was not material. - 12.1.2 Vulnerability Assessments On a reasonably frequent basis and, in any event, at least annually, a marketplace must engage one or more qualified parties to perform appropriate assessments and testing to identify security vulnerabilities and measure the effectiveness of information security controls that assess the marketplace's compliance with paragraphs 12.1(a) and 12.1.1(a).
+- 12.1.1 Auxiliary Systems For each system that shares network resources with one or more of the systems, operated by or on behalf of the marketplace, that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, that, if breached, would pose a security threat to one or more of the previously mentioned systems, a marketplace must - (a) develop and maintain an adequate system of information security controls that relate to the security threats posed to any system that supports order entry, order routing, execution, trade reporting, trade comparison, data feeds, market surveillance and trade clearing, and - (b) promptly notify the regulator, or in Québec, the securities regulatory authority and, if applicable, its regulation services provider, of any material security breachincident that is material and provide timely updates on the status of the breachincident, the resumption of service, where applicable, and the results of the marketplace's internal review of the security breachincident, and - (c) keep a record of any security incident and identify whether or not it is material. - 12.1.2 Vulnerability Assessments On a reasonably frequent basis and, in any event, at least annually, a marketplace must engage one or more qualified parties to perform appropriate assessments and testing to identify security vulnerabilities and measure the effectiveness of information security controls that assess the marketplace's compliance with paragraphs 12.1(a) and 12.1.1(a).